rkgtech/gigaspaces-sbp-jekyll/oracle-delta-server.markdown

 }

 {%endhighlight%}
 If the space is not partitioned we simply read all employees from the table and write them to the space.
-If the space is partitioned, we will query the database with the following query assuming that the {{departmentid}} attribute is the routing attribute:
+If the space is partitioned, we will query the database with the following query assuming that the `departmentid` attribute is the routing attribute:

 {%highlight java%}
 "select rowid, id, processed, firstName, lastname, age, departmentid from employee where mod(departmentid,?) = ? "